-You might need to apply for Attendance Allowance for someone else, for example if they're too ill to fill in the form or if they don't have the 'mental capacity' to make decisions.
-It's okay to fill in the form for someone if they can sign it themselves.
+You might need to apply for Attendance Allowance for someone else, for example, if they are too ill to fill in the form or if they do not have the 'mental capacity' to make decisions.
+It is okay to fill in the form for someone if they can sign it themselves.

-If they can't sign the form you'll need to have the legal right to do it for them.
+If they cannot sign the form you will need to have the legal right to do it for them.
 You can sign the form for them if you:

-- are an appointee
+- are an appointee.

-- have power of attorney that lets you manage their benefits
+- have a Power of Attorney that lets you manage their benefits.

-- are a deputy
+- are a deputy.

-You'll need to get the legal right if you want to apply for Attendance Allowance on behalf of someone who can't sign the form themselves.
-This can take a while, so it's best to do this as soon as possible so you don't delay the Attendance Allowance claim.
+You will need to get the legal right if you want to apply for Attendance Allowance on behalf of someone who cannot sign the form themselves.
+This can take a while, so it is best to do this as soon as possible, so you do not delay the Attendance Allowance claim.